Efthymios-Stathakis/vs-detection/docs/REPORT.md

 ### 1.2 Data augmentation

 To improve the robustness and generalization of a model, one can employ various audio data augmentation techniques.
-Two  methods that can be used are frequency masking and noise addition:
+Two methods, that can be used, are frequency masking and noise addition:

 1. Open dataset usage: Audio classification is a popular and there are several open-source datasets that can be used to augment the data.
 In fact, we have added some audio clips to the `laughing` category from the [VocalSound](https://github.com/YuanGongND/vocalsound) dataset, which contains samples from different categories, including `coughing` and `laughter`.